dell/PyU4V/docs/source/tools.rst

    $ python3 migrate.py

 .. warning::
-   Python 2.7 is nearing EOL and will not be maintained past 2020
+   Python 2.7 has reached EOL however is referenced here due to the existence old environments which may still be running Python 2.7.

 .. note::
    - Only masking views that are eligible for migrating will be presented.